BrokenEvent/ILStrip/README.md

 ### Commandline Tool

 In reasons of convenience there is a commandline tool, built from improvised means.
-This make the ILStrip to work as standalone or as a part of any build script.
+This makes the ILStrip to work as standalone or as a part of any build script.
 Usage:

     Syntax: BrokenEvent.ILStrip.CLI.exe /i:%inputFile /o:%outputFile [options]